jurios/laravel-filters/README.md

 With `laravel-filters` you could apply filter in a simple, clean and maintainable way.

-By default, your filters will filter the results based on the data structure (database schema in case Eloquen models).
+By default, you filters works directly with the data structure.
+When you are filtering  a `Collection`, the filtering is done based on the Collection's `array` structure.
+In case you are filtering an `Eloquent model`, then the filtering is based on the database structure of that `model`.

-However, you can override an specific filter to change this behaviour or create your custom ones.
+However, you can override an specific filter or create a new one in order to define how the filter works.
 We'll cover this in the next section.
 Let's work with default filters for now.

 For example, this is how we would call the filters in a `Controller`: